Free Planning Tool

 Legal requirements vary by location.
 Burial typically requires a burial permit, cemetery plot deed, and potentially a vault depending on cemetery rules.
 Cremation requires a cremation permit, often a waiting period (24-48 hours), and may require next-of-kin consent.
 Both require a death certificate.

 Laws vary by location.
 In the US, scattering is allowed on private land with permission, and in oceans 3+ miles from shore.
-Some countries like Germany require ashes to be interred in cemeteries.
+State and local rules differ for inland water, parks, and public land.
 Always check local regulations before scattering ashes.